 We had a few simple problems to solve.
-Working from home (as a freelance writer and editor) can be incredibly isolating, and we'd spent most of the year so busy with work and other obligations that we had almost no time for a social life.
+Working from home (as a freelance writer and editor) can be incredibly isolating, and we'd spent most of the year so busy with work and other obligations that we'd had almost no time for a social life.
 People were always inviting us out, but by the time we factored in the cost of babysitting and the loss of what precious time we get, as working parents, with our daughter, we rarely said yes.

 We had no idea how much the simple act of gathering for dinner would transform our family's life.

-My household in the suburbs of Pittsburgh was less traditional, but it too was suffused with the sense-memory of meatballs and sauce.
-Once a week my father, who had joint custody, picked up me and took me out for spaghetti and meatballs at Hoffstot's in Oakmont.
+My household, in the suburbs of Pittsburgh, was less traditional, but it too was suffused with the sense memory of meatballs and sauce.
+Once a week my father, who had joint custody, picked me up and took me out for spaghetti and meatballs at Hoffstot's in Oakmont.
 I was the world's pickiest eater and mealtimes were often battles, but at Hoffstot's I was always happy.

 When we started hosting family dinners, then, meatballs were the obvious choice.
 We'd noticed that visiting friends often requested them; they seemed to us too pedestrian for guests, but our friends from other food cultures—Indian, Jewish, West African—adored them.
 So meatballs it was.